 10. If a garment has belt loops, and you can see them, wear a belt – this one I do agree with.
 I often remove belt loops off clothing that I don’t want to wear a belt with, and for garments like jeans, I wear my tops over the top so you don’t see the loops.
 But if you can see them, wear a belt, it just looks better.

-Some rules you can forget and do what you like:
+Some style rules you can forget and do what you like:

 - No long dangly earrings with glasses – who made this one up?
-That’s a personality choice.
+That’s a personal choice.

 - Don’t wear eye makeup if you wear glasses – another one that you can ignore.

-- Holiday themed sweaters/jumpers, same goes for earrings and other jewellery too.
-Along with this anything overly embroidered is ususally not a good look either.
+- Holiday-themed sweaters/jumpers, same goes for earrings and other jewellery too.
+Along with this anything overly embroidered is usually not a good look either.

 - Just because you’re over 40 doesn’t mean you have to dress Old Lady – check out my friend Jan who is 60, you’d never find her in an Old Lady shop.